 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
 An easy way to view your services is through Map Viewer, but you can also make your own app using ArcGIS Runtime SDK, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
 Other supported client apps include ArcGIS Collector, ArcGIS Explorer, ArcMap, and ArcGIS Pro.

 Access to hosted layers

-By default, hosted layers are private when you publish them and are only accessible to the person who published them.
+By default, hosted layers are private when published and are only accessible to the person who published them.
 Hosted layers do not appear in search results and aren't part of any group by default.
-You can choose to make your hosted layers available to specific groups on ArcGIS Online, or you can even make them available to the general public.
+You can make your hosted layers available to specific groups on ArcGIS Online, all members of your organization, or you can even make them available to the general public.
 See Share items for more information.